owncast/owncast.github.io/content/docs/troubleshooting.md

 ## Server is not showing up in the directory

-If you've enabled the directory in your admin setttings, [look at some next steps](/docs/directory/#if-your-server-is-not-showing-up-in-the-directory) if it's not working.
+If you've enabled the directory in your admin settings, [look at some next steps](/docs/directory/#if-your-server-is-not-showing-up-in-the-directory) if it's not working.

 {{<versionsupport feature="owncast directory" version="0.0.3">}}